filetrust/mvp-convert-to-pdf/README.md

 * Keep maximum possible timeout (15 mins) and memory
 * Upload the code base zip
 * Name the lambda handler as handler.handler
-* Keep runtime as Node.js 10.X
+* Keep runtime as Node.js 10.X (for node.js lambda) or Python 3.8 (for python lambda)
 * Name the function convert-to-pdf
 * Save it